All Episodes Plain Text

 And I'll send senior officials from my administration to the region as well.

-We're clear -eyed about the fact that ISIS will try to take advantage of any vacuum.
+We're cleared-eyed about the fact that ISIS will try to take advantage of any vacuum to reestablish its capabilities and to create a safe haven.

 That was President Biden from the White House yesterday.